google/trillian/docs/Personalities.md

-Users of individual transparent Logs are theoretically susceptible to a *split-view* attack, where a Log prevents a different view of its Merkle tree to different users &ndash; each user's view of the tree is internally consistent, but differs between users.
+Users of individual transparent Logs are theoretically susceptible to a *split-view* attack, where a Log prevents a different view of its Merkle tree to different users – each user's view of the tree is internally consistent, but differs between users.

 A *gossip protocol* is a key mechanism to prevent this: different observers of a transparent Log share their views of the Log, allowing cross-comparison and